Second Battle of Lexington: Battle

-Map of Lexington II Battlefield core and study areas by the American Battlefield Protection Program.
+Map of the core and study areas of the battlefield as defined by the American Battlefield Protection Program.

-In Lexington, Blunt placed the town under martial law and called out all able-bodied male civilians, regardless of race, who were between the ages of 15 and 60.
-The citizens were to assemble at 2:00 p.m. to build fortifications, but the fighting opened before the time for the civilians to assemble.
-Scouting parties were sent out from the Union line, and at around 11:00 a.m., Shelby's troops encountered Union forces at the Burns House, which was roughly 4 miles or 5 miles from Lexington, on the Salt Pond Road.
-At around the same time, scouts returned to Blunt, bringing news of the contact with Confederates troops on the Salt Pond Road, as well as evidence of Confederate troops coming from the east on the road from Dover.
-A message from Curtis also arrived, informing Blunt that he could not send reinforcements to Lexington; the majority of the Kansas militia were not willing to advance into Missouri.
-Curtis ordered Blunt to withdraw to the main Union position at the Big Blue River, which was west of the Little Blue River.
+In Lexington, Blunt placed the town under martial law and called out all able-bodied male civilians, either black or white, who were between the ages of 15 and 60.
+The citizens were to assemble at 2:00 p.m. to build fortifications, but the fighting opened before then.
+Scouting parties were sent out from the Union line, and at around 11:00 am, Shelby's troops encountered Union forces at the Burns House, which was roughly 4 or 5 miles from Lexington on the Salt Pond Road.
+At generally the same time, scouts returned to Blunt, bringing news of the contact with Confederate troops on the Salt Pond Road, as well as evidence of Confederate troops coming from the east on the road from Dover.
+A message from Curtis also arrived, informing Blunt he could not send reinforcements to Lexington; the majority of the Kansas militia were not willing to advance into Missouri.
+Curtis ordered Blunt to withdraw west of the Little Blue River to the Big Blue River, where the main Union position was.
 Unbeknownst to Blunt, there was no chance of reinforcement from Sanborn either, as Sanborn did not receive Blunt's request for aid until the morning of October 19, by which time it was too late to save the Lexington position.